noi-techpark/it.bz.opendatahub.webcomponents/frontend/README.md

 ```

 Adjust the baseURL to where the API is running.
 The API is provided by "data-service" in the 'backend' package.

-This can be done through a `.env` file.
-Copy `.env.example` to `.env` and adjust the base URL as you like.

 ## Local Development with Docker
 We use [docker-compose](https://docs.docker.com/compose/) for local development.